paritytech/polkadot/roadmap/implementers-guide/src/runtime/inclusion.md

   1. check that each candidate corresponds to a scheduled core and that they are ordered in the same order the cores appear in assignments in `scheduled`.
   1. check that `scheduled` is sorted ascending by `CoreIndex`, without duplicates.
   1. check that there is no candidate pending availability for any scheduled `ParaId`.
+  1. check that each candidate's `validation_data_hash` corresponds to a `(LocalValidationData, GlobalValidationData)` computed from the current state.
   1. If the core assignment includes a specific collator, ensure the backed candidate is issued by that collator.
   1. Ensure that any code upgrade scheduled by the candidate does not happen within `config.validation_upgrade_frequency` of `Paras::last_code_upgrade(para_id, true)`, if any, comparing against the value of `Paras::FutureCodeUpgrades` for the given para ID.
   1. Check the collator's signature on the candidate data.